LyonSyonII/buildstr/buildstr/TYPES_NOT_IMPLEMENTED.md

 - `std::num::TryFromIntError`

+- `std::panic::Location`
+  The constructor is internal, so it can only be built by the compiler.

+- `std::panic::PanicInfo`
+  Same as `panic::Location`.

 ## Iterator
 Building the iterator would need to consume the source, which is not possible with a `&self` reference.
 - `std::error::Source<'_>`